sjspielman/UTbiocomputing2015/Lessons/python5_testing.md

 ```

 #####5.
 Print stdout to a log file when using your computer to check for errors.
-Everything you 'print' will be concatenated to the logfile.
+Everything you 'print' will be appended to the logfile.

 ```
 python script.py > logfile
 ```

-However, you will need to print directly to a logfile if running on a cluster (in this case you will submit your file to the cluster rather than running python in the shell).
+However, you will need to print directly to a logfile if you're running the program on a cluster (in this case you will submit your file to be run on the cluster rather than running python in your shell).
 Either open the logfile as a global variable at the top of the file or open and close it every time you write to it.

 ```python
 import time